impactorbitco/handbook-main/content/ims/policies/HR/Display Screen Equipment (DSE) Policy.md

 1. Risk Assessment

-Green Orbit Digital will conduct regular risk assessments for all DSE workstations.
+Impact Orbit Creative Group will conduct regular risk assessments for all DSE workstations.
 These assessments will include:

 Evaluating workstation setup to ensure that desks, chairs, screens, and input devices (keyboard, mouse, etc.) are ergonomically suitable.